 Brown and mushy

-Phalaenopsis orchids need bright indirect light – a windowsill that receives good light but not direct midday sun is ideal.
-An east or west-facing windowsill is the classic position.
-South-facing positions work well if the plant is set back from the glass or shielded from direct sun by a sheer curtain in summer.
-North-facing is too dark for reliable flowering.
+Phalaenopsis orchids need bright indirect light.
+A windowsill that receives good natural light but avoids direct midday sun is the classic position.
+East or west-facing windowsills are ideal – morning or evening light without the intensity of south-facing noon sun.
+South-facing positions work well if the plant is set back from the glass, or shielded from direct sun by a sheer curtain in summer.
+North-facing is too dark for reliable flowering in UK conditions.

 💡

 Never rotate an orchid in flower.
-Orchid flower spikes orient toward the light source during development.
-Once the spike is in flower, rotating the plant causes the flowers to turn away from the window, looking awkward.
-The time to rotate an orchid for even growth is during the leafy, non-flowering period – never once flowers have opened.
+Flower spikes orient toward the light source during development.
+Once the spike is in flower, rotating the plant causes the flowers to turn awkwardly away from the window.
+The time to turn the pot for even growth is during the non-flowering period.
+Once flowers are open, leave the plant exactly where it is until the last flower drops.

 Amazon Orchid care essentials – UK picks